Majikhat01/cs121-lab06/README.md

 ## Activity 3 - BubbleSorter
 ### Problem Description
-Design and implement an application that fills an array with randome numbers and uses the Bubble Sort algorithm to sort the contents of the array.
+Design and implement an application that fills an array with random numbers and uses the Bubble Sort algorithm to sort the contents of the array.

 The details for this activity are in the guide below: